Canadian Drug and Substance Watch: Highlights

 To explore trends in substance appearance over time and by geography, refer to the New and emerging substances tab.

-Map of new and emerging substances by pharmacological class in Canada
+Map of identifications of new and emerging substances by pharmacological class in Canada

-This map displays the number of unique substances in each province and territory.
-The same substance can be identified across the regions.
+This map displays the number of identifications of unique substances in each province and territory.
+The same substance may be identified in multiple provinces or territories and in multiple data sources within each region.
+Each substance is counted once in each region and data source where it appears.

 Interactive visualizations: Notes

-• Counts and trends may be influenced by the number of sites reporting in a given time period.
+• Wastewater counts and trends may be influenced by the number of wastewater collection sites reporting in a given time period.

 • For more information about each key pharmacological class: Understanding the data